 Other interesting aspects arise from the correlations themselves.
 For example, high positive emotion indicates that people rate it as low intensity, high controllability, and a reliably high utility.
 In the same vein, high intensity then indicates low controllability and utility.

+Table 4 - Pairwise correlation table